R300-AI/ITRI-AI-Hub/index.md

 <p>
 <div style="margin-left: 20px;">
 The ITRI AI Hub provides a comprehensive AI infrastructure solution to help enterprises construct an portable AI system with <b>Compliant, Secure,</b> and <b>High Energy Efficiency</b>.
-Developers can find the optimal resources on this platform for implementing various sophisticated applications.
+Developers can find the optimal computing resources on this platform for implementing various sophisticated applications.
 </div>
 </p>